 A grandmother of five and mother of 4 children – now in their mid to late 30s, Grace delights in her family, her life and … her vocation!
 Although her medical situation has created many personal and physical limitations – her work reminds us about the tenacity we can all display when our life is threatened.

 Adjusted to fighting her battles alone and not looking for a relationship, Grace was visiting her mentor and colleague, Ilana Rubenfeld, In Oregon, USA.
 It was Valentine’s Day 2007 when Ilana threw Grace a magazine to read. it fell open on an article about restorative justice written by her old PE teacher, Pip Cornall, from Geelong High School in Australia. (class of 1970)

 Pip, was in congress at the time promoting a youth peace bill so they missed meeting up.
 When he returned to Oregon, where he’d lived for 13 years, he found her email waiting for him.
 They soon found many similarities in their work and goals and within a month Pip flew out to Australia to join forces with Grace.
 Grace had said she’s hardened her heart against men after her bad experiences but noted a ‘flutter’ when he stepped off the plane.

 Thanks to former cancer patients & corporate generosity, a non profit institute for Grace’s constantly evolving work was created in September 2010.
-The new Grace Gawler Institute will help many more patients find success on their cancer journeys.
+The new Grace Gawler Institute for Cancer Survivorship and Research is helping many patients find success on their cancer journeys.

-FOOTNOTE: It is now 2016; in the past 6 years the Institute has helped 1000s of patients safely navigate the complex cancer maze.
+FOOTNOTE: Oct 2019; in the past 10 years the Grace Gawler Institute has helped 1000s of patients safely navigate the complex cancer maze.